geodonis/geodonis-server/design/access_control.md

 This is a list of actions requiring permission in the application.

 1. Actions on Resources
-    - Target: Table name used as target.
+    - Target Type: Table name used as target.
     - Actions:
         - view
         - modify